 I sighed inside, but I just said "It's pronounced Ash-lynn.
 Don't worry, happens all the time."
 The teacher, Mr Spiro, smiled at me again, and I managed a small smile back.

 When he told me where I could sit I instantly quailed at the thought of sitting next to the stunning, athletic-looking blonde.
 I looked at the other girl he'd gestured to, Evangeline, and started making my way towards her, not even considering sitting next to a guy.
-But as I walked past him I couldn't help noticing his deep brown eyes, so much like my father's but so, so different, and his thick light brown hair, shaggy and effortless.
+But as I walked past him I couldn't help noticing his deep brown eyes, so much like my father's but so, so different, and his thick, effortless light brown hair flopping against his tanned forehead.
 He was so beautiful.
 And in that second, I would have done anything those gorgeous eyes told me to.

-“Hey, I'm Eva Holden,” said the girl I was told to sit next to, breaking me out of my trance.
+"Hey, I'm Eva Holden," said the girl I was told to sit next to, breaking me out of my trance.
 I shook my head slightly and smiled at her.
-She had short, layered golden brown hair and big hazel eyes and her face was pretty without being particularly remarkable, but she looked friendly, the kind of person you wanted to show you around on your first day.
+She had short, layered golden brown hair and big hazel eyes.
+Her caramel-coloured face was pretty without being particularly remarkable, but she looked friendly; the kind of person you wanted to show you around on your first day.
 I sat down next to her.

 "Aislinn Orviatti," I replied quietly.